-Incoming freshmen: Qualified incoming students are invited to the James Scholar program by Dean Soo Lee (College of ACES Honors Dean) following review of their admission application and prior to their arrival on campus.
-Typically the top 10-15% of incoming freshmen and transfer students with a 3.50 or greater cumulative GPA are eligible to participate.
+Incoming first-year students: Qualified incoming students are invited to the James Scholar program by Anna Ball (College of ACES Honors Dean) following review of their admission application and prior to their arrival on campus.
+Typically the top 10-15% of incoming first-year and transfer students with a 3.50 or greater cumulative GPA are eligible to participate.

-Continuing students: Second-semester freshmen, sophomores, and first-semester juniors, including transfer students, may apply for acceptance if they have achieved a minimum GPA of 3.50.
+Continuing students: Second-semester first-year students, sophomores, and first-semester juniors, including transfer students, may apply for acceptance if they have achieved a minimum GPA of 3.50.

 Over the course of the degree program, James Scholars are expected to meet the following requirements (more details described in separate sections below):

-Sophomore James Scholars are strongly encouraged to meet with Dr. Jennifer Hardesty (HDFS Honors Coordinator) to plan ahead for any of the following in their Junior and/or Senior year:
+Sophomore James Scholars are strongly encouraged to meet with Dr. Jen Hardesty (HDFS Honors Coordinator) to plan ahead for any of the following in their Junior and/or Senior year: